 Now you're ready to add a Stored Table to your Data Store.
 From the Data Stores tab, find your Data Store and click the +Stored Table button.

 Select your data source, and then select data as you would for a chart.
-Add Layers and Data Pipeline steps as needed.
+Add datasets and Data Pipeline steps as needed.

 Editing Column namesWhen editing your Stored Table, be careful when changing column names - doing so will break any existing charts that are using the Stored Table.